An absolutely perfect cocktail for summer, this Vodka, Limoncello, and Prosecco Sangria with Raspberries is light, cold and so refreshing!

 The Villa Massa Limoncello was the perfect partner with this vodka.
 Have you ever had Limoncello?
 It’s addictive; an excellent digestive if served cold and Limoncello is also fast becoming one of my favorite mixers.

 I will never forget my introduction to Limoncello on a vacation to Boston and it’s been a constant in my bar ever since.
 I say bar but I mean freezer; I keep it ice cold; always ready to serve!

-For the quickest cocktail ever, I simply mix it with ice cold Prosecco; undoubtedly the inspiration for this sangria!
+For the quickest cocktail ever, I simply mix it with ice cold Prosecco; undoubtedly the inspiration for this Vodka, Limoncello, and Prosecco Sangria!
 The two together?
 Really a perfect pair!